 Geographic Limitations: Some licenses restrict software use to specific countries or regions based on legal or business requirements.

-Commercial vs Personal Use: Many EULAs distinguish between personal and commercial use with different terms and pricing.
+Personal or Commercial Use: Many EULAs distinguish between personal or commercial use with different terms and pricing.

 Business Model Support